kubernetes/kubernetes/docs/design/provisioning.md

 The binder attempts to fulfill a claim in the following order:

-* If `pvc.Spec.PersistentVolumeSelector` is non-nil, attempt to find an available PV with a matching label set.
+* If `pvc.Spec.PersistentVolumeSelector` is default selector (nil and empty), attempt to find an available PV with a matching label set, AccessModes, and Capacity (current behavior + labels).
+  * All labels in the selector must be found in the label set on the volume.
+  * AccessModes must match
+  * Capacity can be more than requested, but not less
-* If `pvc.Spec.PersistentVolumeSelector` is non-nil and matches a provisioner's labels, create a PV using the provisioner
+* If `pvc.Spec.PersistentVolumeSelector` matches a provisioner's labels, create a PV using the provisioner
-* If `pvc.Spec.PersistentVolumeSelector` is nil, attempt to match an available PV by AccessModes and Capacity (current behavior).
+  * All labels in the selector must be found in the label set on the provisioner.

 Claims remain Pending indefinitely if a match is not found (with or without a selector).
 The claim will be bound when a volume or provisioner is created that matches the claim.